-(a) Standing Committee Chairperson.
-The Chairperson of each Standing Committee shall be recommended by the Board of Directors following the annual election meeting in May (or as required to fill vacancies) and confirmed by the general membership at the next regularly held general membership meeting.
+- Standing Committee Chairperson.
+The Chairperson of each Standing Committee shall be recommended by the newly elected Board of Directors following the annual election meeting in May after assuming office (or as required to fill vacancies) and confirmed by the general membership at the next regularly held general membership meeting.

-(c) The term of chairpersons and members of Standing Committees shall be for one year (or remainder thereof), and shall conclude at the general membership meeting following annual election meeting in May.
+- The term of chairpersons and members of Standing Committees shall be for one year (or remainder thereof) and shall conclude when succeeding Chairperson and committee members are confirmed or reconfirmed.

 Section 4, List of Standing Committees